ydirson/gl-streaming/doc/INTERNALS.md

-4. Server "child" receives packets with [recvr](../common/recvr.c) in a dedicated thread, managed from [glserver](../gl_server/glserver.c) and puts them in a [FIFO queue](../common/fifo.h)
+4. Server "child" receives packets with [recvr](../common/recvr.c) in a dedicated thread, managed from [glserver](../gl_server/glserver.c) and puts them in a [ring buffer](../common/ring.h)

-5. A server thread from [glserver](../gl_server/glserver.c) executes commands from the FIFO, with implementations from [serveregl](../gl_server/serveregl.c) and [servergles](../gl_server/servergles.c) modules
+5. A server thread from [glserver](../gl_server/glserver.c) executes commands from the ring, with implementations from [serveregl](../gl_server/serveregl.c) and [servergles](../gl_server/servergles.c) modules